 The silver board is an oil drip pan from Walmart.
 It’s magnetic so we post all the ice cream orders on it to show students their work is meaningful and important!

-And the toppings!
-My favorite part.
+You can buy pretend ice cream if you don’t want to make it.My favorite part: the toppings!
+This is a great place to get creative!
 The cherries are red pom poms.
 The chocolate sauce is brown string and the strawberry sauce is pink string.
 Students cut the string one morning as an arrival activity to practice cutting.

 The bananas are yellow foam board cut into the shape of a banana.

 I wish you could see how serious his face is in this picture!
 Play is serious work for your little learners.
 This little guy and his friend ordering had an amazing conversation filled with math vocabulary and themed vocabulary.
 The ice cream maker was asking the customer questions too!
-Lots of language happens during play!
+Lots of language building happens during play!

 An ice cream truck is a M-U-S-T for any Ice Cream Shop!
 The ice cream truck is made out of a shopping cart.
 I taped a sign to the side of it and put ice cream supplies inside.
 The ice cream truck would drive around to other centers selling ice cream.
 Students were building tons of oral language skills and using ice cream themed vocabulary!

-Math… Students will be counting the number of scoops as they are making the ice cream, reading numbers on order forms, sorting ice cream scoops by color, counting money, and writing numbers on receipts.
+MATH: Students will be counting the number of scoops as they are making the ice cream, reading numbers on order forms, sorting ice cream scoops by color, counting money and writing numbers on receipts.

 Need more ice cream inspiration?
 Follow my Ice Cream Theme Pinterest Board!